ROSbot XL - quick start

 husarion/rosbot-xl:humble \

-To launch basic ROSbot XL ROS 2 nodes, paste the following command in the ROSbot's terminal (depending on the OS images you use):
+To launch basic ROSbot XL ROS 2 nodes, paste the following command in the ROSbot's terminal:

 docker compose up -d